near/stakewars-iv/README.md

 #### February 2nd, 2024

-We added [instructions](HOW_TO.md) on how to create an account on StatelessNer and how to use the network.
+We added [instructions](HOW_TO.md) on how to create an account on StatelessNet and how to use the network.

 #### February 1st, 2024